explorecsr/explorecsr.github.com/schedule.md

 ## Research Schedule

-- Selected students will work on targeted project in a small group.
+- Selected students will work on targeted project in a small group for **8 weeks**.
 - The faculty mentor of the project will lead the group.
 - The students are expected to have a weekly meeting with their mentors.
 - At the end of the program, each group will present a poster in the **poster competition** session during the workshop.
 - All the activities will be completed **online**.

-## Workshop Schedule
+## Workshop Schedule (on April 23rd, 2021)

+- To be determined

 ## Award

+- To be determined